The DeanBeat: Our 360-degree view of the metaverse ecosystem

 When I say the word, I mean an online universe that connects worlds, each of which is a place where you are enticed to live your life.
 Matthew Ball says it will give us virtually infinite supplies of persistent content, live content, on-demand playback, interactivity, dynamic and personalized ads, and content distribution.
 It won’t have a cap to how many people can be in it at a time.
 It will have a functioning economy.
 You’ll watch movies with friends by your side.
 You’ll play games.
 You’ll shop, socialize, and come back every day.

 Vicki Dobbs Beck of ILMxLab says the metaverse brings together all of the different arts of humanity in one place.
 During the conference, I discovered that no one had the same definition of the metaverse.
-I discovered that in the town hall Q&A, when Hironao Kunimitsu of Gumi said it would take a decade to create the metaverse, while Jesse Schell of Schell Games, Tim Sweeney of Epic Games, and Cyberpunk creator Mike Pondsmith of R. Talsorian Games said that we have a version of the metaverse that already exists.
+I learned this in the town hall Q&A, when Hironao Kunimitsu of Gumi said it would take a decade to create the metaverse, while Jesse Schell of Schell Games, Tim Sweeney of Epic Games, and Cyberpunk creator Mike Pondsmith of R. Talsorian Games said that we have a version of the metaverse that already exists.

 But nobody disputed how important the metaverse will be.
-I see it as the ultimate revenge of the nerds, the people who dreamed of making the Star Trek Holodeck or the main street of the Metaverse in Snow Crash.
+I see it as the ultimate revenge of the nerds, the people who dreamed of making the Star Trek holodeck or the main street of the metaverse in Snow Crash.
 How big a deal is this?

 “It’s like being at the beginning of motion pictures, or television, or the web,” Schell said.